 Help for Teens

-One in three teens in the US will experience physical, sexual, emotional or verbal abuse by someone they are in a relationship with.
+One in three teens in the US will experience physical, sexual, emotional or verbal abuse by someone with whom they are in a relationship.
 Inform yourself about the different forms of abuse and stop dating abuse before it starts.

 Physical abuse is when someone intentionally uses physical force to cause harm.
 Sometimes physical abuse may not leave a bruise or other outward sign, but it is still unhealthy and never deserved.

 - Scratching, biting, or kicking